koendv/vacuum-pump-controller/README.md

 pressure hPa: 938.86 838.89 939.41 0.00
 sensors ok  ok  ok  -
 ```
-In this case, the boot message shows there are three sensors.
+In this example, the boot message shows there are three sensors.
 The first sensor measures atmospheric pressure; the second sensor measures the pressure in the vacuum vat; the third measures the pressure at the nozzle.
-The fourth sensor is absent (-).
+In this example the fourth sensor is absent (-).

 The vacuum is the difference between the first and the second sensor.
 All pressures are in hPa.
 Atmospheric pressure is around 1000 hPa.